niallpaterson/niallpaterson/README.md

 - How to get the best out of currying,
 - How to use JS's Reflect object,
-- How to cash in on prototypal inheritence, and
+- How to write asynchronous javascript,
 - How to write nuanced, effective unit and integration tests.

 ### 🤯 I’m fascinated by: